rschmehl/vplot3d/README.md

 New markers are added in the markers library `data/markers.svg` in the defs section, using a unique `id`.
 Only for arrowhead markers, the Marker class dictionary `deltas` needs to be expanded by the line-shortening value matching the new marker path.

-## Stepwise diagram buildup and animation
+## Stepwise diagram buildup and animations

-To build a diagram in several steps, objects can be added, removed, or updated, and the current state of the diagram can be saved with a separate filename.
+To build a diagram in succesive steps, objects can be added, removed, or updated, saving the states of the scene with different filenames.

-In this way, animations can be created by updating the diagram in an animation loop, for example, by updating the position of an object.
-The generated SVG files can then be concatenated by `svg2fbf` into a single SVG file which internally uses [SMIL](https://en.wikipedia.org/wiki/Synchronized_Multimedia_Integration_Language) for animation.
-More information about `svg2fbf` is available [here](https://github.com/Emasoft/svg2fbf#quick-start).
+In the same way, animations can be created by updating the diagram in an animation loop.
+To use the tool `svg2fbf` for generating frame-by-frame animations, the SVG files need to be assembled with increasing time index in a folder.
+Once the folder is filled, the function `save_svg2fbf` is called, to concatenate the generated SVG files and produce a single SVG file. `svg2fbf` internally uses [SMIL](https://en.wikipedia.org/wiki/Synchronized_Multimedia_Integration_Language) for animation.
+More details about `svg2fbf` are available [here](https://github.com/Emasoft/svg2fbf#quick-start).

-> [!CAUTION]
-> When used in another document, the size of the generated FBF.SVG file needs to be controlled by explicitly setting the `width` or `height` attribute in that document (copy one of the respective values from the `init_view()` call), because the FBF.SVG file is internally coded to `width=100%` and `height=100%`.
-> For single-pass animantion that should stop with the last frame, the attribute `fill="freeze"` needs to be set manually in the `<animate>` tag of the FBF.SVG-file.

 ## Gallery